 isn't true.
 A few clients I've been very fond of, had personality

-disorder features, and a number of colleagues/friends have borderline
+disorder features, and a great number of colleagues/friends have

-traits, as well.
+had borderline traits, as well.
 Do I care for them any less?
-No--but I've come
+No--but

-and I maintain a safe distance--or completely end that association.
+and I maintain a safe distance, or I've completely ended these associations

 Borderline is much like a tornado that